Frenzoid/Frenzoid/README.md

 <p>- Obi Wan Kenobi.</p>

 ### Here is a little about me.
-Im a uni student, coursing a bachelor's degree in Computer Science & Engineering.
+Im a Uni student, coursing a Bachelor's degree in Computer Science & Engineering.

 I enjoy spending my free time playing video games && also ( learning || testing ) different technologies :D. Im currently learning about blockchain, more specifically Ethereum's blockchain ^v^ with Solidity.